soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 ![alternativetext](https://bitbucket.org/icmab_soft_matter_theory/chitin_builder_gui/raw/f1780d7e3ec31d0a262bae2da99ec91a6b18a623/examples/example-b-beta-2-2-4/beta-2-2-4.png)

-The chitin builder gui allow the user to select between different option for the selection of the chitin crystal generation.
+The chitin builder gui allow the user to select between different options for the generation of a chitin crystal.

-Under crystal allomorph you can choose between alpha and beta chitin allomorphs.
+1) **Crystal allomorph button:** you can choose between alpha and beta chitin allomorphs.

 Data of the unit cell used for the generation of the new crystal would appear under crystal allomorph button.

-Below unit cell data, you can input the number of replicas that the new crystal structure is going to contain.
-This number should be an integer and the generated crystal have a limit of 9,999 chitin residues.
+2) **Number of replicas input:** you can enter the number of replicas that the new crystal structure is going to contain.
+This number should be an integer.

-If you choose the periodic bonds, a bond between the first residue and the last residue in each chain will be generated.
+3) **Periodic bonds button:** if this option is set to "yes" a bond between the first residue and the last residue in each chain will be generated.
 This allow to create infinitely long chains if used with periodic boundary conditions.

-Finally the generate chitin structure button will prompt a dialog box for the destination folder and will generate a PDB + PSF file named: crystal-alpha-psf.pdb/psf or crystal-beta-psf.pdb/psf with the crystal structure and topology file.
+4) **Generate chitin structure button:** will prompt a dialog box for the destination folder and will generate a PDB + PSF file named: "crystal-alpha-psf.pdb / psf or crystal-beta-psf.pdb / psf" with the crystal structure and topology file.

-The data for the new crystal cell would be print under the generate structure button and the same data will be print on the file crystal.log
+The data for the new crystal cell would be print under the generate structure button and the same data will be print on the file "crystal.log".